VIB-PSB/ksrates/doc/source/usage.rst

     Docker pulls the container image from Docker Hub and from then on makes use of the local copy.

-In order to submit the command as a job on a cluster, wrap the command in the appropriate syntax for the executor system/HPC scheduler (e.g. for SGE: ``qsub -b y``) and provide enough memory and computational power.
+In order to submit the command as a job on a cluster, wrap the command in the appropriate syntax for the executor system/HPC scheduler (e.g. for SGE: ``qsub -b y``).
+It is suggested to run the *K*:sub:`S` estimate steps with the aid of parallel computing (see commands below).

 An overview of the commands is available by accessing the package help menu (``ksrates -h``)::